-• Some policy requires a statewide view, which is not the responsibility of any one college.
+Some policy requires a statewide view, which is not the responsibility of any one college.

+One example:
-• One example: Our students are concentrated at the research and community college level.

-- Resources and capacity to serve the greatest areas of demand is limited. - The current alignment of institutional missions may not be the best way to serve the demographic of students expected to attend college.

-• Specifically, our middle tier of institutions may be able to do more than they are today to serve key populations, either as an entry point or pathway to further education.

-• Our ability to direct statewide policy to address these populations and institutions is limited by the ineffectiveness of our current governance structure.
+- •Our students are concentrated at the research and community college level. - Resources and capacity to serve the greatest areas of demand in the middle of the "hourglass" are limited. - The current alignment of institutional missions may not be the best way to serve the demographic of students expected to attend college. - Specifically, our middle tier of institutions may be able to do more than they are today to serve key populations, either as an entry point or pathway to further education. - Our ability to direct statewide policy to address these populations and institutions is limited.